 Burstable instance are perfect for applications that don't have continuous CPU usage.
 For example when customers visit your site infrequently or not at night.
 If however your average usage becomes more than the baseline, the instance will effectively start throttling your application.
 That's where unlimited mode comes in.

 Instance in unlimited mode can buy additional credits when the average usage is greater than the baseline of the instance.
 This however can become expensive.
-Our Windows t3.small currently costs 0.096.
+Our Windows t3.small currently costs $0.0424 per hour in the Frankfurt region.
+Buying one vCPU hour costs you $0.096.
 We'll come back to what that means below in T3 vs M5.

 Currently there are 3 T-types to choose from: T2, T3a and T3.
 The main difference is the CPU used and lower network performance on a T2.